Skip to content

 Can my order be canceled after purchase?

 Yes.
-If fish health declines before shipping, we may cancel.
-Options include:
+If fish health declines before shipping, we may delay shipment, offer a substitute, or issue a refund.

 Do you ship to Hawaii or Alaska?